 Starting at the end of 2020 and over the course of the last 6 months, he worked for Castilla y Leon Television to cover a temporary leave of absence where he carried out work for the news and regional programs (both pre-recorded and live broadcasts) along with on-set recordings from the regional headquarter studios.

-He currently has more than 13 years of experience in the sector and he is working for the television of the Balearic Islands, IB3.
+He currently has more than 13 years of experience in the sector and he is working in Mallorca for the television of the Balearic Islands, IB3.